 Monitoring was conducted at this 3.1-acre site on November 28, 2016 as part of a restoration project targeting non-native phreatophytes scheduled for 2016-2017 in an intermittent stream riparian zone.
+Post-treatment monitoring was conducted on December 11th, 2021.
 The project is located on a private ranch in Torrance County, in the Espinosa Canyon Drainage near Abo, NM; access is by county and private ranch roads off US Hwy 60.
 The Abo Ruins National Monument is located to the south of the project boundary.
 The Claunch-Pinto Soil and Water Conservation District (CPSWCD) sponsored the project.
 This is an initial treatment to remove mature and pole sized Russian olive and salt cedar, as well as oneseed juniper and 50% of the mid-story coyote willow, by extraction and mastication.
 Restoration goals include reducing non-native phreatophytes, promoting natural hydraulic processes including increasing overland water flow and increasing overall ecosystem function and health.